gracefulife/clova-developer-guide/en/CIC/References/APIs/Alerts.md

 # Alerts

-Creates, looks up, deletes alarms or timers.
-To manage alarms and timers, have your client call a local app or provide an interface for the task.
-The Alerts API provides the following event and directive messages.
+Creates, looks up or deletes alarms or timers.
+To manage alarms or timers, have your client call a local app or provide an interface for the task.
+Alerts provides the following event and directive messages.

 | Message name         | Message type  | Message description                                   |
 |------------------|-----------|---------------------------------------------|